-Figure 4. (a) Second harmonic generation from two spatially crossed pulse trains in a β -barium borate (BBO) crystal. (b) Sum generation is enabled when the two pulses are synchronized and overlapped. (c) Cross-correlation measurement via the electronic scan of relative phase.
+FIG. 4: (a) Second harmonic generation from two spatially crossed pulse trains in a BBO crystal. (b) Sum generation is enabled when the two pulses are synchronized and overlapped. (c) Cross-correlation measurement via the electronic scan of relative phase.